sameesin/CLEMEA-AWS-WORKSHOP/README.md

 ## Authenticate

-On the terminal run the command aws configure and paste your access and secret keys along with location as us-east-1 (the location may vary based on your pod number)
+On the terminal run the command aws configure and paste your access and secret keys along with location as ap-south-1

 ## Task 1: Clone the git code